hendrimardani/text_to_speech_ind_sundanese/README.md

 ### Descriptions

 This model is a fine-tuned version of microsoft/speecht5_tts.
-Thanks for microsoft

 ### How to use